Licensed Clinical Social Worker (LCSW)*

 Accrue the supervised clinical experience needed to gain licensure as an LCSW*

 Before becoming an LCSW in Texas, candidates must gain relevant professional experience by working in a clinical setting with a supervisor who is a Board-approved LCSW.
-Prospective LCSWs must submit a supervision plan within 30 days of beginning their jobs.
+Prospective LCSWs DO NOT not have to submit a supervision plan to the board (Effective 02/04/2021- see Texas Behavioral Health Executive Council website).
 In accordance with TSBSWE regulations, this position must include key clinical duties ,such as assessment, diagnosis, and treatment, including clinical therapy or psychotherapy.
 Candidates must complete at least 3,000 hours of clinical work and 100 supervised hours over 24-40 months.

 If your supervisor changes during this period, you should submit a clinical supervision verification form documenting any work completed under the previous supervisor.
 You must also provide the board with a new supervision plan.